crawfis/WaveFunctionCollapse/README.md

 Issues / PRs for: documentation clarifications, new strategy types, example scenarios, performance improvements.

-Enjoy experimenting with constraint solving – and feel free to adapt the pieces to your own procedural generation projects.
+Enjoy experimenting with constraint solving â€“ and feel free to adapt the pieces to your own procedural generation projects.